Kaithi (2019 film): Characters

 Karthi plays the role of Dilli, an ex-convict, whose character was "physically and emotionally demanding".
 He stated that "It might be something I've not done before, something I can convert into a challenge for myself, or a film I'd like to watch as an audience [...]
 And, during that climax scene, we were all in that zone where we were pitch-perfect, where we were giving our very best.
 We actually felt like a family.
 As an actor, that's such a wonderful space to be in.
 It's almost addictive."

 Lokesh stated that the film did not have backstories for the characters, but there is a connection established between them and the audience.
 He further stated this an interview with The Indian Express, saying "I pay attention to even the trivial characters who contribute to a film.
-Starting from Narain, Dheena to Hareesh Peradi and Harish Uttaman—everyone's character was important.
+Starting from Narain, Dheena to Hareesh Peradi and Harish Uthaman—everyone's character was important.
 They were roped in because of their unique voice and dialogue delivery."

 Narain played the role of Inspector Bejoy, and was cast after Karthi's persistence to have him in that particular role.
 He stated that his role in the film is "interesting" and similar to the role he played in Anjathe (2008).
 George Maryan's character, the constable Napoleon, was considered by Lokesh to be "one of the most honest roles" he had written to that point.
 Arjun Das was chosen to play the main antagonist Anbu since Lokesh felt he had the powerful voice needed for the character.